+Many words are synonymous with love.
 The most synonymous, in my view, are the simple words need and like.
-I can say I love, like or need ice cream, sunny days, you, everyone, nothing, etc. The words like, need, and love work equally well.
+I can say I love, like or need ice cream, sunny days, you, and everyone.
+Each of these words, like, need, and love work equally well.
 Not surprisingly, my thesaurus doesn’t see it that way.
-(Go ahead, take a look at yours.)

 Generally, more passion (emotion) is associated with love than with like or need.
-This shows how loose if not outright contradicting language can be.
+This shows how unstable, if not outright contradictory, language can be.
 It enables us to rationalize life anyway we wish.
-Seeing love and need as basically the same thing makes this more difficult to do.
-It bring the whole issue down to the need (and need’s source spring fear, the bed rock of emotion).
+Seeing love and need as fundamentally meaning the same thing makes this more difficult to do.
+It brings the whole issue down to need, and need’s origin—fear, the bedrock of emotion.

-Consider these correlation pairs(2).
+Consider these Correlation pairs(2).
 The active, or yang, are on top; the passive, or yin, are on the bottom.
-The word love, as it is often used correlates more to the active side; ‘truer’ love would correlate more to the passive side.
+The word love, as it is often used, correlates more to the active side; truer love would correlate more to the passive side.
 These can be read in a clockwise direction.
-For example, the first set read thus: need rushes love; love waits need.
+For example, the first set reads thus: need rushes love; love waits need.
 The next set reads: life takes death; death gives life.
-To make sense of these connections, it will help to have your mind like that of a fool – how blank!… (and so on).
+To make sense of these connections, it probably helps to have your mind like that of a fool – how blank!, as chapter 20 puts it.

-Now, ponder the qualities that the ‘active yang’ words share with each other.
-Next, compare all this with the qualities that the ‘passive yin’ words share with each other.
+It may help to ponder the qualities that the active yang words share with each other.
+Now, compare all this with the qualities that the passive yin words share with each other.